kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 Gulp is going to get all of our icons and convert them into that one image.

-1. Added sprites.js file to gulp>tasks folder
+1. Add sprites.js file to gulp>tasks folder
 2. Install gulp-svg-sprite
 3. Create gulp.task
 4. Create a config object for gulp-svg-sprite plugin